Metacognition in Science EducationMetacognition in Science Education: A Teacher's Guide - educational concept illustration

 Overcoming Implementation Challenges

-Learners resist new thought processes if they expect passive learning.
-Alexander's research (date not provided) shows knowledge gaps hinder reflection.
-Teachers should scaffold metacognition with prompts.
-Gradually reduce support as learners gain subject understanding and self-awareness.
+Learners may resist new thought processes if they expect passive learning.
+Knowledge gaps can also hinder reflection.
+Teachers should scaffold metacognition with prompts, worked examples and shared language, then gradually reduce support as learners gain subject knowledge and self-awareness.

 Researchers suggest beginning small with classroom changes (Wiliam, 2011).
 Use simple questioning to help learners explain their thought processes (Black & Wiliam, 1998).
 Gradually add complex metacognitive strategies as the learning community gains confidence (Hattie, 2012).